Bedrock-OSS/bedrock-wiki/docs/scripting/typescript.md

 tsc --watch
 ```

-`--watch` will watch for any changes you make within the `src` directory and automatically reinstall the addon.
+`--watch` will watch for any changes you make within the `src` directory and automatically reinstall the add-on.

 <FolderView :paths="[
 	'node_modules',